-Li-Hsin (Leo) Han is an Assistant Professor in the Department of Mechanical Engineering and Mechanics at Drexel University.
+Li-Hsin (Leo) Han, PhD, is an Associate Professor in the Department of Mechanical Engineering and Mechanics at Drexel University.
 His research experience includes polymeric micro/nano-fabrication, biomaterial design, tissue engineering, rapid prototyping, free-form fabrication, polymer microactuators and photonics.
-Han, PhD, received both his BS and MS in Mechanical Engineering (1996 and 1998) from National Taiwan University.
+Han received both his BS and MS in Mechanical Engineering (1996 and 1998) from National Taiwan University.
 He worked as a 2nd lieutenant for military service (1998-2000), and then a patent engineer in the industry (2000-2002).
-He received his PhD in Mechanical Engineering from UT Austin in 2009, and then the Postdoctoral training at Stanford University School of Medicine form 2010 to 2014.
-Han, PhD, joined the faculty at Drexel University in 2014.
+He received his PhD in Mechanical Engineering from UT Austin in 2009, and then the Postdoctoral training at Stanford University School of Medicine from 2010 to 2014.
+Han joined the faculty at Drexel University in 2014.

 Degrees / Education